julianschill/klipper/docs/LED_Effect.md

     Palette:          Color values to blend from Cold to Hot This effect becomes active when the specified heater is active or the temperature is greater than the minimum specified temperature.
-For instance, if a heater is turned on and set to a target temperature, the LEDs will cycle throug the gradient colors until the target temperature is met.
-Once  it has been met, the last color of the gradient is used.
+For instance, if a heater is turned on and set to a target temperature, the LEDs will cycle through the gradient colors until the target temperature is met.
+Once it has been met, the last color of the gradient is used and the effect is essentially a static color until the.
+Heater state changes.
 If the heater is turned off, the colors will follow this pattern in reverse until the temperature falls below the minimum temperature specified in the config.
+This can be used to indicate the hotend or bed is in a safe state to touch.

 #### AnalogPin
     Effect Rate:  10  Multiplier for input signal